loneyeti/snowgoose/memory-bank/progress.md

 22. **Free Tier & Usage Limit Implementation**: Added a "Free Tier" plan, made `stripePriceId` optional in `SubscriptionPlan`, and integrated usage limit checks into the chat action.
 23. **Terms of Service Page**: Created the Terms of Service page (`/terms`) and linked it in the marketing site footer.
 24. **Privacy Policy Page**: Created the Privacy Policy page (`/privacy`) and linked it in the marketing site footer.
+25. **Google OAuth Sign-In (Pre-built Button)**: Integrated Google Sign-In via the GSI client library and Supabase `signInWithIdToken` on the login page.
+26. **GitHub OAuth Sign-In**: Integrated GitHub Sign-In via `supabase.auth.signInWithOAuth` on the login page and added the necessary environment variable.